smallDazza/T1A2_Portfolio/README.md

 The 5th page, 'contact me' has links to view my social media and github accounts.

+When the screen view is a Mobile phone (<768px wide), i have added a scroll bar function for overflow.
+This way users know there is more content to scroll down to & can see the footer (contact me) link all the time to select when desired.

 ## The Design: Site Map ##
 Please see this image for the website site map: